namitagad/nga-blog/source/_drafts/welcome-to-blog-in-brave-new-wolrd.markdown

 categories: []
 date: 2017-06-04 20:48:00
 ---
 You're live!
 Nice.
 We've put together a little post to introduce you to the Markdown editor and get you started.
-You can manage your content by signing in to the admin area at [Admin Panel](/blog/admin/).
+You can manage your content by signing in to the admin area at [Admin Panel](//www.namitagad.com/blog/admin) and [Preview](//www.namitagad.com/blog/preview).
 When you arrive, you can select this post from a list on the left and see a preview of it on the right.
 Click the little pencil icon at the top of the preview to edit this post and read the next section!

 ## Getting Started